The Guardian's Kitsune

 Unfortunately a storm was going on overhead, not to mention it was night-time wasn't the best time to be driving. ''We'll be okay, right mom?''
 The red hair girl asked concerned.
 Will didn't get along with the relatives on her father's side of the family.
 Her grandfather was the owner of the company which died along with him.

-Her aunt on his side was this famous lawyer and it concerned Will that Thomas could get out of jail.
+Her aunt on his side was a rather high profile lawyer and it concerned Will that Thomas could get out of jail.

 Though, the downturn that the economy had experienced lately had hit everyone pretty hard.

-It would take weeks for her mother to make sure that the investments couldn't be touched by Thomas or the other Vandoms.
+It would take weeks for her mother to make sure that the investments she made with the money she had couldn't be touched by Thomas or the other Vandoms.
 Until then the two didn't have too much money.
 Besides some clothes they managed to grab and some essentials.

 ''How much longer until we get there?''
 Will asked softly, her mind still elsewhere.

 ''Another hour or so.''
 Susan said reaching over to hug Will who struggled a little before finally succumbing to the embrace.